 The PLRA requires prisoners to pay their own court filing fees.
-Also, prisoners may lose credit for "good time" if the court determines that a suit was filed solely to harass or if the prisoner lied about the facts.
+Under the PLRA, prisoners may also lose "good time credit," also known as "time off for good behavior," if the court finds an action was filed solely to harass or if the prisoner lied about the facts.

 Learn About Prisoners' Rights